asgardphp/docs/framework.md

 	validator			Asgard\Validation\Validator
 	widgetsmanager		Asgard\Form\WidgetsManager

+See what services your project contains with:

+	php console services

 Due to dependency injection, you can modify or even replace any of this service with your own.

-Services are available through the services container, often called container.
+Services are available through the services container.
 In a controller, it is accessible through:

-	$db = $this->app['db'];
+	$db = $this->container['db'];

 The container can also be accessed through a singleton although this should be avoided: